 How the training throughput of a model scales with increasing input and model size, is absolutely crucial for evaluating whether it can be used to process large-scale datasets (input scalability) or whether it can serve as a backbone of foundation models (model scalability) which require large model sizes \cite{herde2024poseidon}.
 To evaluate the scalability of different models, we plot how the training throughput changes as input size and model size (Fig. \ref{fig:main-scaling_plot_input_model_bluff} (a, b)) are increased to find that GAOT scales much more favorably than the baselines with respect to both input and model size.
 In fact, models like Transolver and GNOT scale very poorly, making it impossible for us to train them for the large-scale time-dependent datasets with all2all training, which requires handling large volumes of data for large input sizes.
 Hence, we omit them in the accuracy results for time-dependent datasets in Tab. \ref{tab:main-overall results}.
-The results for both accuracy and efficiency across a range of metrics for GAOT, RIGNO, GINO and Transolver are summarized in {\bf SM} Tab. \ref{tab:data_for_radar_chart} and visualized in the Radar chart Fig. \ref{fig:main-performance-radar} demonstrating that GAOT ensures both accuracy (robustness) and computational efficiency (scalability) at the same time, while being the best model performing model on both sets of metrics. \paragraph{The DrivAerNet++ Dataset.} Given the high accuracy and excellent computational efficiency and scalability of GAOT, we showcase its abilities further on a challenging three-dimensional large-scale benchmark for industrial simulations, the DrivAerNet++ dataset of \cite{dvnet++}.
-In this benchmark, the data consists of high-fidelity CFD simulations across $8$K different car shapes which span the entire range of conventional car design.
-The underlying task is to learn steady-state surface fields (See Fig. \ref{fig:main-vis_drivaernet++}) such as the pressure and wall shear stress, given the input car shape and flow conditions.
-The underlying data has approximately $500$K points per shape, making the overall training extremely compute intensive.
-Thus, only scalable models can currently process this learning task.
-We test GAOT on this challenging 3D benchmark and report the RMSE and MAE test errors for the pressure and wall shear stress in Tab. \ref{tab:main-error_drivaernet++}.
+The results for both accuracy and efficiency across a range of metrics for GAOT, RIGNO, GINO and Transolver are summarized in {\bf SM} Tab. \ref{tab:data_for_radar_chart} and visualized in the Radar chart Fig. \ref{fig:main-performance-radar}.
+This demonstrates that GAOT ensures both accuracy (robustness) and computational efficiency (scalability) at the same time, while being the best model performing model on both sets of metrics. \paragraph{Industrial scale 3D datasets.}